 The purpose of LiViT in the strategy is to support people in prison, and those being released from prison, desisting from crime.
-This is achieved through the effective provision of online therapeutic services and programs that contribute to primary, secondary and tertiary desistance, and reductions in rates of recidivism.
-The LiViT logic model provided in Chapter 8 further articulates the inputs, activities, outputs and intended outcomes related to the program.
+This is achieved through the effective provision of online therapeutic services and programs that contribute to primary, secondary and tertiary desistance, and reduce rates of recidivism.
+The LiViT logic model further articulates the inputs, activities, outputs and intended outcomes related to the program.